TShentu/Olares/docs/use-cases/jellyfin.md

 Jellyfin still prioritizes Direct Play and Remux.
 Hardware acceleration is used only when transcoding is required.

-Here’s how to enable Intel QSV hardware acceleration on an Olares One device:
+To enable Intel Quick Sync Video (QSV) on Olares One:

 1. First, update Jellyfin in the Olares Market to version 1.0.21 or above.
 2. Navigate to **Settings** > **Applications** > **Jellyfin** > **Manage Environment Variables**.